threefoldtech/info_grid/src/faq/faq.md

 5. Set the BIOS/UEFI
 6. Boot the 3node

-For a complete step-by-step guide on how to build a DIY 3node, read the [Farming documentation](https://forum.threefold.io/t/threefold-farming-guide-part-1/2989).
+For a complete step-by-step guide on how to build a DIY 3node, read the [Farming documentation](../TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md).

 ***

 ### I wonder what type of desktop computer or server to use for my 3node.
 Are there any recommendation when it comes to DIY 3node hardware?

-The [Farming documentation](https://forum.threefold.io/t/threefold-farming-guide-part-1/2989) contains a list of typical DIY 3nodes in the section List of Common DIY 3nodes.
+The Farming documentation contains a list of typical DIY 3nodes in the section [List of Common DIY 3nodes](../TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md#list-of-common-diy-3nodes).

-Also, a good place to start is by checking what other farmers have built.
-[Over here](https://forum.threefold.io/t/lets-share-our-farming-setup/286).
+Also, a good place to start is by checking [what other farmers have built](https://forum.threefold.io/t/lets-share-our-farming-setup/286).

 ***